orbital-skylab/skylab-frontend/README.md

 Documentation for this project has been done with [Storybook](https://storybook.js.org/).
 Storybook allows for component-driven development and a quick and easy way to write interactive docs.

+You can view the published documentation [here](https://62937ed0318229004a51a095-znswhasqny.chromatic.com/).

+The publishing of the Storybook docs is managed by `Chromatic`.
+The project page can be viewed [here](https://www.chromatic.com/builds?appId=62937ed0318229004a51a095) where you can see the build history.

-To view the documentation, complete the installation as mentioned above.
+To view the documentation in a local development environment (with hot reload), complete the installation as mentioned above.
 Then type, `npm run storybook`.
 A new window should open in `http://localhost:6006` with the Storybook documentation.